Sorting in Memristive Memory: Introduction

-In \gls{magic}, \texttt{NOR} and \texttt{NOT} logical operations can be natively executed within memory with a high degree of parallelism.
-Inherently parallel architectures such as sorting networks thus can benefit greatly from \gls{imc}.
-In this work, to the best of our knowledge, we propose the first \gls{imc} architectures for high-performance and energy-efficient sorting of data in memory.
-We propose two different architectures.\ignore{The proposed methods are based on two different representations of data. }The first architecture, ``Binary Sorting'', is based on the conventional weighted binary representation and applicable to the conventional systems that store the data in memory in binary format.
-The second architecture, ``Unary Sorting'', is based on the non-weighted unary representation and useful for unary processing systems.
-For each one of these designs we first discuss the basic operation of sorting two $n$-bit precision data (i.e., a \gls{cas} block).
-We then elaborate the design of complete sorting networks made up of the proposed in-memory \gls{cas} units.
+In this paper, we take advantage of \gls{imc} to implement sorting units on memristive memory arrays.
+To the best of our knowledge, this work introduces the first \textit{in-array} architectures for high-performance and energy-efficient sorting of data completely in memory (CIM-A using the~\cite{Class20} terminology).
+Our work is different from the aforementioned prior works in the sense that all computation results are produced within the memory array.
+We then go further to show how we can benefit from the concept of Unary Computing~\cite{Poppelbaum198747,Sorting-TVLSI-2018} to improve the sorting hardware further for particular applications.
+We propose two different architectures.
+The first architecture, "Binary Sorting," is based on the conventional weighted binary representation and is applicable to conventional systems that store the data in memory in the binary format.
+The second architecture, "Unary Sorting," is based on the non-weighted unary representation.
+For each of these designs, we first discuss the basic operation of sorting two $n$-bit data (i.e., a \gls{cas} block).
+We then elaborate on the design of complete sorting networks, which are made up of the proposed in-memory \gls{cas} units.
+We showcase the role and importance of the achieved gains in the context of a median filter used in image processing applications.
+Our experiments demonstrate a reduction of 14$\times$ and 634$\times$ in energy and latency for the proposed binary, and 5.6$\times$ and 152$\times10^3$ in energy and latency for the proposed unary approach compared to those of the off-memory binary and unary designs when implementing a 3$\times$3 Median filtering system.

-{This paper is structured as follows.
-Section II and III present the proposed in-memory Binary and Unary Sorting designs, respectively.
-Section IV compares the performance of the proposed designs with the conventional off-memory CMOS-based designs, and applies the proposed architectures to an important application of sorting, i.e., median filtering.
-Finally, conclusions are drawn in Section V.}
+The rest of this paper is structured as follows. \Cref{sec_background} provides a brief overview of memristive \gls{imc} and the unary processing technique used in this work. \Cref{sec_proposed} and \Cref{sec_prop_unary} present the proposed in-memory Binary and Unary Sorting designs. \Cref{sec_comp} compares the performance of the proposed designs with the conventional off-memory CMOS-based designs and applies the proposed architectures to an important application of sorting, i.e., median filtering.
+Finally, conclusions are drawn in Section~\ref{sec_conclusions}.